cnsoft/cocos2d-kamcord-ios/README.md

 ### Background Audio

-You can add a repeating background audio track to your videos by providing a filename and extension using the following API call:
+You can add a repeating background audio track to your videos by giving a filename and extension using the following API call:

 	+(BOOL) setAudioResourceName:(NSString *)name
 	    	           extension:(NSString *)extension;

-For example, if you had a resource named `game_background.wav`, call this method with `game_background` and `wav`.
-This method returns `YES` if the audio file was found using the provided `name` and `extension`.
+For example, if you have a resource named `game_background.wav`, call this method with `"game_background"` and `"wav"`.
+This method returns `YES` if the specified audio file was found.
 Otherwise, it returns `NO`.
-We suport the common file formats (`aac`, `aif`, `m4a`, `mp3`, and `wav`).
+We suport all the common file formats (`aac`, `aif`, `caf`, `m4a`, `mp3`, and `wav`).

-If the audio file is too long for the recording, then we trim it appropriately.
-If the audio file is too short for the recording, we repeat it multiple times so that it plays throughout the entire video recording.
+If the audio file is too long for the video, then we truncate the end to match the video length.
+If the audio file is too short for the video, we repeat it endlessly so that it plays throughout the entire video.

+<b>Note that this audio track is only overlayed on the video once the video processing is finished.</b> We begin video processing in the background as soon as you call `stopRecording`, but the video you watch via the `Replay Video` button on the Kamcord UI may show the preprocessed video (without the audio overlay).

+If you have any existing game background music, we recommend you use this API call.
+It makes for a much better viewer experience.
+The `RenderTextureTest` example below shows this in action.

 ### Presenting User Options